Akh1lesh/Dashtoon_assignment/README.md

 # Dashtoon_assignment
-1.Dashtoon_assignment.ipynb : Created a non-sequential model with two inputs and one output InputA is content image
+1.Dashtoon_assignment.ipynb : Created a non-sequential model with two inputs and one output.
+InputA is content image
 InputB is style image